lu-harr/marcse_artemisinin/README.md

 - `setup.R` sets up R packages, covariate data and code for prevalence data formatting
-- `circmat_*.R` are scripts for model initialisation and fitting
+- `inference_gneiting_slurm.R` runs model fitting (written to be called from the command line or bash/slurm scripts with arguments for marker, seed)
-- `predict.R` takes outputs of model fitting to make predictions
+- `predict_slurm.R` makes predictions from outputs of inference (written to be called from the command line or bash/slurm scripts with arguments for marker, seed, model, etc.)
-- `visualise_*.R` generates figures for individual models.
-(TODO: script to collate models)
+- `vis/visualise*.R` generate figures… although this could do with some reorganisation

 Secondary to these there are:

 - `build_design_matrix.R` and `predict_to_raster.R` wrap up some
-  functions for different bits of the workflow
+  functions for different bits of the workflow.
-- `surveillance_effort.R` wraps up the calculation of kernel density estimates for smoothed annual/aggregated surveillance effort rasters for each model.
+- `surveillance_effort_slurm.R` wraps up the calculation of kernel density estimates for smoothed annual/aggregated surveillance effort rasters for each model (intended to be called from the command line or bash/slurm scripts with arguments for marker, model, etc.).
-- `stable_transmission_mask.R` cooks up a mask for prediction using MAP’s estimate of *P. falciparum* parasite rate for 2021 with some smoothing and buffering applied.
+- `stable_transmission_mask.R` cooks up a mask for prediction using MAP’s estimate of *P. falciparum* parasite rate for 2021.
-- `power.R`: I was playing around with different metrics for model uncertainty, particularly in the context of K13 where the SD of posterior samples is greatest in areas where $\hat p > 0$.
-Here is some code to calculate pixel-level power-to-detect mutant markers (worked but was unsatisfied about interpretability of units) and pixel-level CIs of estimated prevalence (Wald: didn’t work great due to low $n$ and low $\hat p$ in the Binomial observation model; Wilson: worked okay but basically proportional to $n^{-\frac{1}{2}}$, because
+- `power.R`: I was playing around with different metrics for model uncertainty, particularly in the context of K13 where the SD of posterior samples is greatest in areas where $\hat p > 0$ …

-  $\hat p$ is overall so low and correlated with $n$) TLDR, there’s more to do here.
+All manuscript figures can be found in `figures/`

 ### See also